kersorianek/mon-portfolio/_posts/2023-01-30-The-Role-of-Data-Analysis-in-Business Analysis-and-Project-Management.md

 Hi, This is **Rafayet Hossain**

 A Seasoned Business Systems Analyst, Project Manager, and SQA Engineer with experience in driving digital changes within organizations.
 I specialize in understanding business needs and developing software solutions to improve processes and drive growth.
 I am skilled in managing projects, analyzing data, and ensuring quality in the final product.
 I am passionate about using my expertise to help organizations reach their goals and succeed.
 Let's work together to improve your business and drive success.
-Contact me for any inquiries or projects.

-👉 For Any Query or Assignment Contact: :
+👉 Contact me for any inquiries or projects :

 [![Linkedin](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/rafayethossain/)